Two-dimensional Asymptotic Generalized Brillouin Zone Theory: Abstract

 \section{Abstract}

-The development of a generalized Brillouin zone (GBZ) theory capable of describing the two-dimensional non-Hermitian skin effect (NHSE) is a pivotal subject in non-Hermitian physics.
-In this study, we propose a conjecture on the two-dimensional GBZ theory by resolving a minimal non-trivial model.
-Specifically, we conjecture that for any given open boundary eigenvalue $E_0$, its corresponding two-dimensional GBZ is primarily determined by a series of geometry-independent non-Bloch Fermi points and geometry-dependent non-Bloch equal frequency contours that connect them.
-A corollary of our conjecture is that for any given non-Hermitian Hamiltonian, the corresponding region covered by its open boundary spectrum on the complex energy plane should be independent of the open boundary geometry.
+In this work, we propose a theory on the two-dimensional non-Hermitian skin effect by resolving two representative minimal models.
+Specifically, we show that for any given non-Hermitian Hamiltonian, (i) the corresponding region covered by its open boundary spectrum on the complex energy plane should be independent of the open boundary geometry; and (ii) for any given open boundary eigenvalue $E_0$, its corresponding two-dimensional asymptotic generalized Brillouin zone is determined by a series of geometry-independent Bloch/non-Bloch Fermi points and geometry-dependent non-Bloch equal frequency contours that connect them.
+A corollary of our theory is that most symmetry-protected exceptional semimetals should be robust to variations in OBC geometry.
+Our theory paves the way to the discussion on the higher dimensional non-Bloch band theory and the corresponding non-Hermitian bulk-boundary correspondence.